 A representative at the hearing or meeting

-Present written and oral statements, and other evidence
+Present written and/or oral statements, and other evidence

 Subpoena witnesses and cross examine at formalized hearings, and

-To bring and interpreter to any hearings and meetings
+To bring an interpreter to any hearings and meetings

-Staff must, in no way limit or interfere with the applicant’s freedom to lodge a complaint or request a formal or informal grievance review.
+Staff must in no way limit or interfere with the applicant’s freedom to lodge a complaint or request a formal or informal grievance review.

-Withdrawal of Complaint, Grievance and Request for a Hearing
+Withdrawal of Complaint, Grievance, and Request for a Hearing

-A claimant may withdraw their request for a hearing either orally or in writing to the local agency or the State of Oregon, Department of Human Services.
-Acknowledgement of all withdrawals shall be made in writing to the claimant, the original to be sent by certified mail, one copy to be placed in the consumer’s file and one copy sent to the Department of Human Services, Senior and People with Disabilities.
+A claimant may withdraw their request for a hearing, either orally or in writing, to the local agency or the State of Oregon, Department of Human Services.
+Acknowledgement of all withdrawals shall be made in writing to the claimant, the original to be sent by certified mail, and one copy to be placed in the consumer’s file, and one copy sent to the Department of Human Services, Aging and People with Disabilities office.

 Explain how fees for services will be developed, billed, collected and utilized.
 (OAR 411-032-0005 2 b J)

-CAT uses the Homecare Workers contracted by DHS through the Oregon Homecare Commission.
+CAT uses homecare workers contracted by DHS through the Oregon Homecare Commission.
 OPI is based on a sliding fee schedule.
-Consumers are assessed at the initial service assessment and annually thereafter.
-Or, if a consumer feels their income has changed significantly, they can request an income reassessment.
+Consumers receive an initial service assessment, and annual reassessments thereafter.
+If, at any point, a consumer feels their income has changed significantly, they can also request an updated assessment.

-If the consumer has a pay-in, they will be invoiced after receiving the voucher for the service period from the homecare worker.
+If the consumer has a pay-in, they will be invoiced after receiving the voucher for the service period.
 The pay-in is an agreed- upon amount and is required unless there is a waiver.
 The amount is based on the consumer’s pay-in percentage multiplied by the cost per hour.
 Failure to make the monthly pay-in may result in termination of services.
 Unpaid bills are carried forward with the next invoice for service pay-in.

 If a consumer does not have a pay-in, they will be invoiced a $25.00 one- time fee for OPI services.
 This fee is a requirement of the OPI program and failure to pay the fee may result in termination of services.